nikhiljerry29/100DaysOfCode-Python/README.md

 # 100DaysOfCode-Python

-This work is composed of my learning path with Udemy Course organised by App Brewery Inc.
+This work is composed of my learning path with Udemy Course organised by App Brewery Inc. I started my journey on 4th of January as my New Year Resolution.
 The [Resources](Resources) folder consist of cheatsheet of python.

 The only goal for taking this challenge is too explore every aspect of this beautiful programming language.